 Wrap-Up: Give Your Future Self a Raise

 Extra payments don’t have to be huge to matter.
 Use the calculator to test a few “what-ifs,” automate what works for your budget, and keep nudging the principal down.
-A little consistency today can save you years of payments tomorrow.
+A little consistency today can save you years of student loan repayment tomorrow.

 This content is for informational purposes only and not financial advice.
 Consult a professional before making financial decisions.